 If you have completed integrating our APIs in your application you may start testing using the Pre-Prod environment.

 Your Source IPs would be whitelisted in our Firewall.
-As per PCI Standards, all communications with YAP APIs are allowed only through TLSv1.2 version.
+As per PCI Standards, all communications with M2PFintech APIs are allowed only through TLSv1.2 version.
 If your server still uses older versions of SSL/TLS you must upgrade to use our APIs.

 In a nutshell, the payload originating from your end must be encrypted using a mix of our public key and vector, signed using your private key.
-YAP Authentication engine would verify your signature using your public key and decrypt the payload using our private key.
+M2PFintech Authentication engine would verify your signature using your public key and decrypt the payload using our private key.
 Inverse of this process would be followed for API response

 The commonly used message structure for HTTP request headers & payload